dikshant182004/Multi-Agent-Game-tester-POC-/README.md

 Targets `https://play.ezygamers.com/` with planning, ranking, execution (Playwright), analysis, and reporting via FastAPI backend and minimal frontend.

+I have setup a sequential approach so executer agent may take some time and the test cases may fail because the game ui canvas was having some issue in navigating to new game button for every test case .
+Since its just for a poc i have not gone for much debugging and full agent execution ,a simple demo is depicted here.

 ## Quick Start

 1. Python 3.10+
 2. Install deps:

+First make a Virtualenv using virtualenv venv and activate it then install the requirements there

 ```bash
 pip install -r requirements.txt